mcusi/tf_dpgmm/README.md

 # tf_dpgmm
-Variational inference in Dirichlet process isotropic Gaussian mixture model (tensorflow implementation)
+Variational inference in Dirichlet process Gaussian mixture model (tensorflow implementation), for spherical and diagonal covariance models

+There is a folder for each model type, and each contains:
-Our equations and derivations for the evidence lower bound and variational updates are included in the pdf.
-We implemented these in ```dpgmm_vi.py```.
+- a pdf containing the equations and derivations for the evidence lower bound and variational updates
-To show these are correct, we compared the analytical bounds to Monte Carlo estimates of the ELBO (run ```python bound_check.py```).
+- ```dpgmm_vi.py```: a tensorflow implementation of variational inference in the model
+- ```bound_check.py```: a comparison of the analytical and Monte Carlo estimates of the ELBO.
+We used this to check that our derivations and code are correct, because the two estimates match.
-You can see examples of how to use ```dpgmm_vi.py``` by running ```python demos.py```, which will output plots of the change in the ELBO over time and clustering results.
+- ```demos.py```: examples of how to use ```dpgmm_vi.py```, including plotting changes in ELBO with each update and clustering results

+These codes have not been optimized for performance.
 Please let us know if you find any mistakes!